Here is our selection of the top attractions and things to do in Uganda.

 Offering a more relaxed environment, Nakasero Market is more easily found and reached from Entebbe Road.
 Nakasero is a much smaller market and because of this can be more enjoyable.
 You can find many different things with a focus on fresh fruits and vegetables, but also clothes, textiles, shoes and some electronics.
 Although nowhere near as big as Owino, Nakasero is the largest market in the Kampala central area.

 Stand at the Equator

-Uganda is one of the world’s areas where the equator passes straight through the country.
-The main equator landmark is about 70 km from Kampala towards the south west of the district and it takes about one hour to reach from the city.
-There are also markers in other areas following the equator as it bisects the country with others placed in the Queen Elizabeth National Park, which is the largest national park in Uganda.
+The equator passes straight through Uganda.
+The main equator landmark is about 70 km from Kampala towards the south west of the district.
+This takes about one hour to reach from the city.
+However, there are also markers in other areas.
+You can find other markers in the Queen Elizabeth National Park, which is Uganda’s largest national park.

-With the different equatorial landmarks, you can enjoy some great photographs to document the moment and to imagine where you actually are in the world.
-You can then buy a little souvenir to remember the area, enjoy internet facilities to send someone an email from the equator, and relax with a coffee thanks to the renovations made by the Duke of Edinburgh in 2007.
+With the different equatorial landmarks, you can enjoy some great photographs.
+Document the moment and imagine where you actually are in the world.
+You can buy a little souvenir to remember the area, enjoy internet facilities to send an email from the equator, and relax with a coffee thanks to the renovations made by the Duke of Edinburgh in 2007.

 See the Start of the Nile

 While you’re in this region of Africa, it’s worth seeing the start of the Nile River.
 Imagine the important events in history and the countries this great river has touched before gushing into the Mediterranean Sea.

 This all starts in this region and you can visit one of the Nile’s sources.